metagenome-atlas/Tutorial/README.md

 In part 2 of the Tutorial you learn how to run metagenome atlas on some test data or on your own.

 ### Example output of Metagenome Atlas
 A real Metagenome-Atlas run can take more than a day.
-Therefore we have you prepared some output of a previous run.
-Open the Example output <a href="Example" target="_blank">Example</a>.
-The folder `Results` contains the most interesting output of Atlas which is summarised in this [report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html).
+Therefore we have you prepared some output of a previous run the [`Example`](Example) folder.
+The subdirectory `Results` contains the most interesting output of Atlas which is summarised in this [report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html).

 Here are some questions that guide you trought the Atlas output files: